benjamin-t-brown/trivivia/DEPLOYMENT.md

 # forever doesn't actually kill the ts-node process so you have to find it
 # 'forever restart' also does not work correctly
-ps aux | grep node
+ps aux | grep /home/admin/trivivia/server/node_modules/.bin/

 # you're looking for:
 #   /home/admin/trivivia/server/node_modules/.bin/(ts-node OR tsx) --project ./tsconfig.json src/server.ts /home/admin/trivivia/server/